FruitbatM/airmed-doc-app/README.md

 - Social media
     - social media icons will be located at the footer
     - allow users to find more information on national parks on the social media
+- Registration option for patients
-- Registration and Log in option for patients
+- Login in option for patients and admin user
 - Log in option for doctors
-- Patients and doctors will have separate form to log in
+    - patients and doctors will have separate form to log in
-- Personal profile for patients and doctors
+- Personal profile pages for patients and doctors
 - Appointment request form
-    - visitors and patients
+    - for visitors and patients
 - Search feature
     - visitors and patients will have ability to search for doctors by the doctor's name or specialties
     - after the search users will have an option to make an appointment request